 For information on the issues addressed by Voices United please see use the links below or contact us.

 Current Issues for Voices Uniting:

-Fact: In school year 2011-12, over 1.1 million public school children were identified as homeless; yet HUD identified only 236,690 persons in families (including adults) as homeless in the point in time count that same year.
+Fact: In school year 2012-13, nearly 1.3 million public school children ages 6-18 were identified as homeless; yet HUD identified only 236,690 persons in families (including adults) as homeless in the point in time count that same year.